 What’s certain is that there are no short-cuts—otherwise there will be short-circuits.
 Having a CDO on the board or going on trips to Silicon Valley is no longer enough.

 The last word goes to Liljegren: “Directors need to be digitally competent.
 For example, learn from digital start-ups in industries other than your own.”

 And if not?
 Well, Robert the robot will eat your business for breakfast.

-Maggie Pagano is a business journalist who writes for The Times, the Daily Mail and Financial News.
+Maggie Pagano is an associate editor of Board Agenda who writes for The Times, the Daily Mail and Independent